Information on COVID-19 Coronavirus

 We continue to prepare to handle the COVID-19 by daily monitoring the recommendations provided by the Centers for Disease Control (CDC).
-Current guidance only allows for testing of persons with travel to a country with community spread of COVID-19 in the previous 14 days, or close contact with a person diagnosed with COVID-19 and symptoms of fever, cough and shortness of breath.

 The local Health Department will perform testing and will initiate quarantine to prevent further spread of the illness until results are known.

 Please contact the Texas Department of State Health Services (DSHS) if you have any questions or would like more information:

 Hours: 7:00 a.m. – 6:00 p.m., Monday-Friday